The Morse theory of \v{C}ech and Delaunay complexes: Introduction

-\paragraph{Related work} A simple-homotopy version of the nerve theorem appears in \cite{Barmak2011Quillen}.
-The authors prove that a good cover of a simplicial complex by subcomplexes has a nerve that is simple-homotopy equivalent to the complex.
+\paragraph{Related work} A simple-homotopy version of the Nerve Theorem appears in \cite{Barmak2011Quillen}.
+The author proves that a good cover of a simplicial complex by subcomplexes has a nerve that is simple-homotopy equivalent to the complex.
 Note however that this does not imply the stronger result that the \v Cech complex collapses simplicially to the Delaunay complex.

 The \emph{flow complex} introduced in \cite{Giesen2008Flow} is conceptually similar to the Wrap complex.
 Being based on the gradient flow of the distance function to a point set, this construction is however less combinatorial.
 In general, the flow complex is not a subcomplex of the Delaunay triangulation, and its computation remains challenging~\cite{Cazals2008Robust}.
 It has been shown to have the same homotopy type as the Delaunay complex for the same radius \cite{Buchin2008Recursive}.
 Our results imply that it has the same homotopy type as the Delaunay--\v{C}ech complex and the Wrap complex, all for the same radius.